Come and test your endurance and stamina in this unique race format. You’ll be running on beautiful trails in Kenmoir Farm near Ruretse.

 - Any runner that is not in the starting corral when the gong is hit, will be disqualified.

-- Except for the use of the restroom, competitors may not leave the course at any point until the loop is complete.
+- Except for the use of the restroom, competitors may not leave the course at any point until the yard is complete.

-- Each loop must be completed within the hour to be counted, including the final loop.
+- Each yard must be completed within the hour to be counted, including the final yard.

-- The winner is the last person to complete a loop.
+- The winner is the last person to complete a yard.

 - All others are technically a DNF